ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 For example, let's solve a task.
 We should check if the text file contains a phrase.
 When the phrase present, our script prints the message in the log file.

 We can solve the task by combining the `if` statement and the `grep` utility.
 Put the `grep` call in the `if` condition.
 Then if the utility succeeds, it returns zero exit status.
-In this case, the `if` condition equals true and the script prints the message.
+In this case, the `if` condition equals "true" and the script prints the message.

 The `grep` utility prints its results on the output stream.
 We do not need this output when calling the utility in the `if` condition.
 The `-q` option disables the `grep` output.
 Finally, we get the following `if` statement:
 {line-numbers: true, format: Bash}